-In this blog post, we identify three current market trends affecting car buying behavior in 2021 that are critical for dealers to consider while planning ahead, including:
+In this blog post, we identify three current market trends affecting car buying behavior throughout 2021 that are critical for dealers to consider while planning ahead, including:

 This movement away from sedans and compact vehicles is in part fueled by an ongoing shift in consumer preferences toward sport utility vehicles.
 In the same report, IHS Markit noted that in January 2021, mid-size utility vehicles were 60% of mid-size vehicle registrations, up from 56% a year earlier.

 With customers increasingly willing to switch dealerships or even brands to buy the vehicle they want, it’s critical dealers take a data-driven approach to inventory management.
 By leveraging predictive marketing technology, dealers can identify localized car buying trends and areas of demand to both turn their new inventory faster and acquire in-demand pre-owned models in the process.
 This includes identifying which makes and models have consistently sold well in the past, as well as which customers in your portfolio are most likely interested in the vehicles you currently have on your lot.

-Along with the movement away from sedans and compacts, there is consistent and growing interest in a wide range of electric vehicles (EVs) spurred by just as many factors that have been well documented in recent years.
-However, IHS Markit reported consumer adoption reaching new heights in 2020 as EV loyalty climbed to 55%, increasing from only 34% five years ago.
+Along with the movement away from sedans and compacts, there is consistent and growing interest in a wide range of electric vehicles (EVs) spurred by just as many factors that have been well documented over recent years.
+However, IHS Markit reported consumer adoption reaching new heights in 2020 as EV loyalty rates climbed to 55%, increasing all the way from only 34% five years ago.

-This growth is expected to continue in the short and long term.
-U.S. sales of electric and hybrid vehicles were originally expected to exceed a 3.5% overall market share in 2021 and climb to a more than 10% share in 2025, according to IHS Markit.
-On a global scale, IHS Markit forecasts EV sales to grow by 70% in 2021.
+This kind of wild growth is expected to continue in the short and long term.
+U.S. sales of electric and hybrid vehicles were originally expected to exceed a 3.5% overall market share in 2021 and climb to a more than 10% share by 2025 according to IHS Markit, who forecasted EV sales to grow globally by 70% through the end of 2021.

 From sales to service work, dealerships will be critical to electrification on a mass scale, explains NADA President and CEO Mike Stanton.
-“There’s 17,000 franchised dealers waiting to sell electric vehicles, excited to sell electric vehicles,” says Stanton in a recent video dispelling the myths surrounding dealerships and EV sales.
+“There are 17,000 franchised dealers waiting to sell electric vehicles, excited to sell electric vehicles,” says Stanton in a video dispelling the myths surrounding dealerships and EV sales.

-This may have been, in part, driven by attractive OEM incentives, namely low and no-interest loans with extended terms and payment deferrals offered by many automakers at the peak of the pandemic.
 As a direct result of these incentives, new vehicle purchases via captive loans spiked.
-While the captive share of financed new vehicle registrations has continually increased over the past few years, captive loans represented 51% of new vehicle registrations that were financed in 2020, according to IHS Markit.
+While the captive share of financed new vehicle registrations has continually increased over the past few years, captive loans represented 51% of new vehicle registrations that were financed in 2020 according to IHS Markit, with captive loans facilitating about 90% of leases.

-With captive loans facilitating about 90% of leases in 2020, these buyers represent numerous opportunities for brands and dealers alike.
-By facilitating leases, captive customers will naturally return to market faster, with lease terms about half of that of an auto loan.
-Further, IHS Markit research finds lessees are typically more loyal to brands when they do return to market, providing dealers both continuous sales opportunities, as well as a sustainable source of CPO vehicles from those coming off-lease as COVID-19-driven extensions begin to expire.
+These buyers represent numerous opportunities for brands and dealers alike.
+Captive customers will naturally return to market faster, with lease terms about half of that of an auto loan.
+Further, IHS Markit research finds lessees are typically more loyal to brands when they do return to market, providing dealers both the opportunity to proactively prevent customer defection, as well as a sustainable source of CPO vehicles from those coming off-lease as COVID-19-driven extensions begin to expire.